jiwenofu/Neural-Network-Project/README.md

 ## Blog Post

-The blog post about this project can be accessed through this link:
+The blog post for this project is available in the PDF file included in this repository.

 ## Explanation of the Figures Used in the Blog Post: